-Corcovado National Park, in southern Chile, features vast expanses of untouched, unexplored land, including hidden corners of the Gulf of Corcovado and Tic Toc Bay.
+Corcovado National Park, in southern Chile, features vast expanses of untouched, unexplored land, including hidden corners of the Gulf of Corcovado.
 The Corcovado Volcano overlooks this difficult-to-access park that is a habitat for various endangered species.

 Corcovado National Park

 Corcovado National Park covers 293,986 ha (726,455 acres) in the Los Lagos Region of southern Chile.
 Designated in 2005, it is Chile's fourth-largest national park.

 Much of the park's territory is located in the commune of Chaitén, province of Palena.
 The coastal park borders the Gulf of Corcovado to the west, which separates mainland Chile from Chiloé Island.

 The park was created after Tompkins Conservation's donation of more than 84,000 ha (207,570 acres) and the incorporation of national parklands.
 This difficult-to-access park features vast expanses of untouched, unexplored land, including hidden corners of the Gulf of Corcovado and Tic Toc Bay, in Chaitén.

 Corcovado National Park is part of Chile's scenic 2,800-km (1,700-mi) "Route of Parks of Patagonia" that stretches from Puerto Montt in the north to Cape Horn in the south.
 Spanning 17 national parks, the Route of Parks encompasses one-third of Chile and protects over 11.8 million hectares (28 million acres).

 The Corcovado Volcano overlooks the park, standing 2,300 m (7,546 ft) above sea level.
 The stratovolcano is located approximately 25 km (16 mi) south of the mouth of the Yelcho River.